What are your hours of operation?

 Is there a waitlist?

-No, we do not have a waitlist for Physiotherapy, Occupational Therapy or Speech-Language Pathology.
+We do not have a waitlist for Physiotherapy, Occupational Therapy or Speech-Language Pathology.

 What if I have to cancel a session?